-Create a system for content creation; divide the task into all the component tasks and create a template you can copy and paste into your to-do app, such as:
+While there is no universal cure for writer’s block, there are things you can do to work more efficiently.
+For example it’s very important to create a blogging workflow and organized system for content creation; divide the task into all the component tasks and create a template you can copy and paste into your to-do app, such as:

 Thinking of the process like this, as opposed to the vague and generic “I have to write a blog post”, helps you tackle the project in smaller bites.
 Starting one post with a fast 15-minute outline isn’t nearly as terrifying as writing a whole post, so you’re not quite so intimidated.